003ash/Advanced-Modeling-for-Predicting-Flight-Departure-Delays/README.md

 - **Standardization:** Numerical features are standardized to eliminate scale-related disparities, enabling fair and unbiased comparisons among features.
 This enhances the interpretability and performance of subsequent modeling and analytical procedures.

-- **Categorical Encoding:** Our distinctive clustering-based categorical encoding algorithm efficiently manages over 9000 unique categorical values, ensuring a meaningful representation of diverse categorical data.
+- **Categorical Encoding:** A distinctive clustering-based categorical encoding algorithm efficiently manages over 9000 unique categorical values, ensuring a meaningful representation of diverse categorical data.

 - **Outlier Removal:** Outliers, defined as values exceeding 3 standard deviations from the mean, are identified and removed to enhance model performance.